+Is engineering right for you?
 It’s easy to attribute certain characteristics to specific professional roles: sales people are sociable, designers are creative, and engineers are good at math.
 Like all things in life, however, it’s not that simple.
 There are a multitude of factors that contribute to your success as an engineer.
-Consider the following:
+Consider this a short “Should I Be an Engineer” quiz:

 - Do you like to solve problems?